newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-sign-lease.md

 callToActionText: ""
 ---

-It's important that you and your attorney review your lease thoroughly to confirm that you're in agreement with all the clauses.
+It's important that you and your attorney review your lease (or letter of intent to lease) thoroughly to confirm that you're in agreement with all the clauses.
+Beware of any language that requires you to surrender any of your business ownership or equity to a landlord as a condition of leasing your space.

 Signing your lease under your registered business name may protect you from liabilities and costs associated with your new commercial or industrial location.

 ---